geoffreyweal/RGME/README.md

 make: *** [qc.make:31: qcmatrixio.cpython-34m.so] Error 1
 ```

-Potential Solution: This seems to be caused by using a too modern version of python.
+**Potential Solution**: This seems to be caused by using a too modern version of python.
 Here, you can see that Python 3.8.1 was used by f2py3.
 As you can see in the top part of the error message above:

 ```
 Traceback (most recent call last):